androidx/androidx/README.md

 3. Right-click on the directory and select `Run androidx.foobar`

 ## Running Sample Apps
-AndroidX libraries has a set of Android applications that exercise AndroidX code.
+The AndroidX repository has a set of Android applications that exercise AndroidX code.
 These applications can be useful when you want to debug a real running application, or reproduce a problem interactively, before writing test code.

-These applications are named support-\*-demos (e.g. support-4v-demos or support-leanback-demos.
+These applications are named either `<libraryname>-integration-tests-testapp`, or `support-\*-demos` (e.g. `support-4v-demos` or `support-leanback-demos`).
 You can run them by clicking `Run > Run ...` and choosing the desired application.

 ## Making a change
     cd path/to/checkout/frameworks/support/